DataDog/documentation/content/en/tracing/trace_explorer/trace_view.md

 {{% /tab %}}
 {{% tab "Span Links (Beta)" %}}

-<div class="alert alert-info"><strong>Beta</strong>: Span link are automatically supported if you use the <a href="https://docs.datadoghq.com/opentelemetry/otel_collector_datadog_exporter/?tab=onahost">OpenTelemetry Collector Datadog Exporter</a>, <a href="https://github.com/DataDog/dd-trace-php/releases/tag/0.87.2">PHP tracer v0.87.2+</a>, or <a href="https://github.com/DataDog/dd-trace-java/releases/tag/v1.24.0">Java tracer v.1.24.0+</a>.</div>
+<div class="alert alert-info">Span link support is in beta.</div>

-Span links associate one or more spans together that don't have a typical parent-child relationship.
-They may associate spans within the same trace or spans across different traces.
+Span links correlate one or more spans together that are causally related but don't have a typical parent-child relationship.

-Span links help trace operations in distributed systems, where workflows often deviate from linear execution patterns.
-Additionally, span links are useful to trace the flow of operations in systems that execute requests in batches or process events asynchronously.

-Click on a span in the flame graph to display spans connected with span links.
+Click a span in the flame graph to display spans connected with span links.

 {{< img src="tracing/span_links/span_links_tab.png" alt="Span Links tab" style="width:90%;">}}

-If you see a message that says **Linked spans were not ingested**, make sure the linked spans are part of a [retention filter][1].

-To add custom instrumentation for span links, read the following documentation for your application's language:
-* [PHP][2]
-* [Java][3]
+**Note**: Span links only display when the corresponding spans are ingested and indexed, for example, with a [retention filter][1].

+To learn more about span links and how to add them with custom instrumentation, read [Span Links][4].

 [1]: /tracing/trace_pipeline/trace_retention/
 [2]: /tracing/trace_collection/custom_instrumentation/php#adding-span-links-beta
 [3]: /tracing/trace_collection/otel_instrumentation/java#requirements-and-limitations
+[4]: /tracing/trace_collection/span_links/

 {{% /tab %}}
 {{< /tabs >}}